GeorgieLiefman/AskToday/README.md

 6. Finally, all the packages from the requirements.txt must be installed before the application can be run.
 This can be achieved by running the command 'pip install -r requirements.txt' in the command line.
 Make sure you are still in the directory outlined above.

 # <center><br> Set Up Instructions </center> #
+1. Ensure all the necessary software and dependencies discussed in the installation instructions have been downloaded and are ready to go on your machine.

+2. Navigate into the directory named ‘q_and_a_app’ via the terminal.

+3. In order to create the databases for the website to run type the following command into your terminal 'flask db init'.

+4. Next type in the command 'flask db migrate -m "initial migration"'.

+5. Finally enter 'flask db upgrade' into your terminal and the databases should now be functioning.

+6. Enter the command 'flask run' to launch the application.

+7. The application will now be running on your local host if you have followed all the steps correctly.
+Type the address 'http://127.0.0.1:5000/' into your browser to access the site.

+8. In order to stop running the application type 'CTRL+C' into your terminal.